The Twang

 “Beware of the pedagogical pitfall of imagery: many teachers use images to achieve an acoustic result, especially with a ‘magic' effect on television.
 The problem is that the artist receives this image without the anatomical explanation and therefore will have great difficulty reproducing it alone.
 I will never say it enough: singing is a choreography of complex movements that must be apprehended, understood, identified in order to coordinate them all.
 Let us always remember that we always have the choice to use our full sound palette and registers when the technical gesture is healthy.
 When that choice narrows, it means the gesture is becoming less and less optimized, even dangerous.
 In this regard, I wish to thank all the specialists who work with us in service of artists.”

-Adeline’s singing method rests on 5 essential pivot points that constitute the vital and indispensable checklist for the singer:
+Adeline's singing method rests on 5 essential pivot points that constitute the vital and indispensable checklist for the singer.
+Twang is not a separate "trick" — it is the natural by-product of executing all five pivot points cleanly.
+This is why the Anatomy of Singing method is the safest path into twang technique:

 The 5 pivot points compose an anatomo-physiological framework and provide the bodily reference points necessary for singing.
-The goal: to feel the mechanisms in action within one’s own body related to vocal technique.
-These pivot points free the singer from constraints to meet the demands of multiple repertoires, from contemporary music to lyric singing.
+The goal: to feel the mechanisms in action within one's own body.
+These pivot points free the singer from constraints to meet the demands of multiple repertoires, from belting voice in pop and musical theater to operatic ring in classical singing.
 The student is guided to compose a true artistic palette of colors from which they can draw according to their identity and their path.

 The Search for Color Through Imagination